Criminal legal aid review

 The MoJ announced that all of the proposals in the consultation paper would go ahead, except that as a result of representations made in our response, the fee for sent cases would be increased from two hours' work to four hours.

 Whilst this represented a small injection of much-needed funds into criminal legal aid, it did not go far enough to begin to address the problems faced by criminal legal aid firms and practitioners, all of which have been worsened by the coronavirus (COVID-19) pandemic.

 The Ministry of Justice closed this consultation on 17 June 2020.

-We’re concerned that the proposals in this consultation will undermine the government’s objectives of improving the functioning of the criminal justice system.
-They will do nothing to prevent the collapse of criminal defence firms, meaning that in future both the accused and the victim will go without justice.
+We voiced concerns that the proposals in this consultation undermined the government’s objectives of improving the functioning of the criminal justice system.

-We also submitted a supplementary response (PDF 173KB) which raises concerns about:
+We also submitted a supplementary response (PDF 173KB), raising concerns about:

 - the reduction in the value of the package due to the drop in activity in the system following the coronavirus outbreak